scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 "BespON" is short for *Bespoken*, or custom-made, *Object Notation*.
-It originally grew out of a need for a config format with a ``key=value`` syntax that also offers excellent multiline string support for templating.
+It originally grew out of a need for a config format with a ``key=value`` syntax that also offers excellent multiline string support.
 I am the creator of PythonTeX [PythonTeX]_, which allows executable code in Python and several other programming languages to be embedded within LaTeX documents.
 Future PythonTeX-related software will need a LaTeX-style ``key=value`` syntax